convox/docs/docs/networking/nlb.md

 - [NLBCrossZone](/reference/rack-parameters/NLBCrossZone): set to `Yes` to enable cross-zone load balancing on every public NLB listener.
 Off by default.
 - [NLBInternalCrossZone](/reference/rack-parameters/NLBInternalCrossZone): same for the internal NLB.

 Enabling cross-zone makes AWS bill you for inter-AZ traffic between the listener and targets.
-Per-port `cross_zone: true` overrides the rack default for a single listener only, letting you enable it surgically for services that need uniform distribution without paying the cost fleet-wide.
+Per-port `cross_zone: true` overrides the rack default for a single listener only, letting you enable it surgically for Services that need uniform distribution without paying the cost fleet-wide.

 ### Preserve client IP